sampadabareja/Lane-Detection/README.md

 # **Lane-Detection**
 **Objective:** In this project, we'll be detecting lane lines in videos and images of roads using the Computer Vision.
-Following lane lines is one of the most important traffic rules, so detecting them is a significant task while building models for autonomous(self-driving cars).
+Following lane lines is one of the most important traffic rules, so detecting them is a significant task while building models for autonomous(self-driving) vehicles.
 ## Requirements:
 Python version 3.7.0 <br>
 opencv-python==4.4.0.42 <br>